 5. Focus on Rapid Design Iterations

 Another best practice: Start with the minimum viable product (MVP) and focus on fast iterations to build out the product.
-Delivering a complex and comprehensive product with full functionality on day one not only delays your launch, but also increases the likelihood of bugs and failures—all of which lead to poor product adoption.
+Delivering a complex and comprehensive product with full functionality on day one not only delays your launch but also increases the likelihood of bugs and failures—all of which lead to poor product adoption.
 Instead, let your customers get their hands on the bare minimum and then guide you on what’s next.

 6. Configure, Don’t Customize

 I’m a big believer that configurable beats customizable, though not all customers agree.
 They love the idea of custom solutions built specifically for them.
 The problem with custom systems is that they were built for one customer with one specific need at one specific point in time.
 They do not have the ability to adapt to changing markets.
-As a result, they become rapidly outdated and stale, have difficulty connecting to and maintaining integrations with ever-changing external systems, experience a general lack of innovation and are extremely costly to upgrade when the time does come.
+As a result, they become rapidly outdated and stale, have difficulty connecting to and maintaining integrations with ever-changing external systems, experience a general lack of innovation, and are extremely costly to upgrade when the time does come.
 All of this leads to vastly higher ownership costs over time and frustrated business users.
 Most successful B2B software companies today offer configurable solutions that are easily updated on a regular schedule instead of custom SaaB-type offerings.

 7. Balance Innovation and Core Development

 Another commonality among market-leading companies is that they rigidly employ a strategy that balances future innovation with current product development.
-Google, for example, spends about 70 percent of its time building out its core products, 20 percent on innovation and 10 percent on what is over the horizon for the next five to 15 years.
+Google, for example, spends about 70 percent of its time building out its core products, 20 percent on innovation, and 10 percent on what is over the horizon for the next five to 15 years.
 That 10 percent is dedicated to creativity and imagination, and it’s critically important to the long-term success of the company.

 Other companies follow a 40-40-20 approach, but there is no one winning ratio.
 Each organization follows its own path.
 However, they all understand the need to continue to evolve their product as their customers and markets change, while also dedicating appropriate effort to ensure that the software works as promised.
-Too much focus on innovation means that users can’t do their job today, while constantly being mired in today’s issues means users won’t be able do their job tomorrow.
+Too much focus on innovation means that users can’t do their job today, while constantly being mired in today’s issues means users won’t be able to do their job tomorrow.

 8. Get Intelligent

 The rise of artificial intelligence (AI) has given customers hope that repetitive tasks such as back-office operations (or employee expense management) will be entirely automated, opening employee time for higher-value work.
-But more important than realizing productivity gains, AI systems solve a myriad of problems, such as helping financial analysts calibrate portfolios, alerting loss-prevention teams to possible fraud, helping recruiters identify qualified candidates, recommending new ways for sales and marketing to interact with their customers and countless more value-add ways of doing jobs better.
+But more important than realizing productivity gains, AI systems solve a myriad of problems, such as helping financial analysts calibrate portfolios, alerting loss-prevention teams to possible fraud, helping recruiters identify qualified candidates, recommending new ways for sales and marketing to interact with their customers, and countless more value-add ways of doing jobs better.
 To stay competitive, product teams should think about how AI can help remove friction from their users’ experience.

 9. Connect Customers to an Ecosystem